gopigrip7/CarND-Behavioral-Cloning/README.md

 - Reduce image size to 64 X 64 speed up traning
 - Threshold based randomization of choosing image of straight drive, this will reduce the overfitting of straight drive

-The program uses a Keras fit_generator which actually can run the python generator(using Yeild) in separate thread.
-And on the case of entire processed and additional agumented data not fitting in memory, generator comes handy.
-The generator reads only images need for that batch and appy image pre-processing and agumention, creating a the data only for that batch in memory.
-Its then pass this to fit_generator for training.
-Most of the augumentation is randomized and generator itself programmed to provide data continuouly, hence generator feeds data for training infinitley but very different set each time.
+The program uses a Keras fit_generator which actually can run the python generator(using Yield) in a separate thread if increase performance and memory efficient where entire processed/augmented data don't fit in the memory.
+The generator reads only images need for that batch and applies image pre-processing and argumentation creating a data only for that batch.
+It then passes this to fit_generator for training.
+Most of the augmentation is randomized, and the generator itself programmed to provide data continuously.
+Hence generator feeds data for training infinitely but very different set each time taking care of the overfitting.

 ###3.3 Model Architecture